 The ideal conditions is moist soil, not too wet as to rob oxygen from the soil and dilute fertilizers and nutrients.
 Your soil should not be allowed to dry out either.
 The notion that allowing the soil to dry will cause the plant to broaden and deepen it’s roots is true, but only to an extent.
 In addition, for growers seeking the maximum size, you can’t risk providing less than optimum conditions even for a few days, as the real lunkers grow as much as 40-50 pounds a day.

 Most of us, especially in suburbia, have little choice of location.
-And when we do have some choice, we choose the sunniest site first as we can always provide water through some means of irrigation.
+And, when we do have some choice, we choose the sunniest site first, as we can always provide water through some means of irrigation.
 Therefore, it doesn’t matter whether the roots are shallow or deep.
 As mid summer approaches, almost all avid growers need to bring water to the vine on a regular and consistent basis.

-Underground soaker hoses or drip lines are this authors' top choice for primary watering.
+These are the top choice for primary watering.
 Coupled with a small tank, water can be continuously provided to the roots, and will not water the weeds at the same time.
 In addition, you can add fertilizer to the water in the tanks and direct feed the roots.

 The use of soaker hoses underground requires a little early season planning.
-Some farmers bury their hoses in concentric circles or ovals.
-As the plant grows, they turn on the second then third rings (and so forth)of hose.
+Some farmers bury hoses in concentric circles or ovals.
+As the plant grows, they turn on the second then third rings of hose.
 The result is underground watering to the entire area where the plant will spread.
-The benefits go to the main vine as well as the many sideshoots which will form secondary roots and draw upon the moisture you have put into the soil.
+The benefits go to the main vine, as well as the many side shoots which will form secondary roots and draw upon the moisture you have put into the soil.
 You may have to train your vine towards the intended area.